• Art magazine

 08 Anila Quayyum Agha - Mixed Media and the effect of light

-The mixed media artist Anila Quayyum Agha , who won the 2014 art prize in 2014 , impressively left the competition behind.
-If you had the opportunity to experience your works of art personally, you will be able to confirm how impressive it is that simple and at the same time perfectly implemented constructions can transform an entire room.
+Mixed-media artist Anila Quayyum Agha with her work, which won the 2014 "Intersections" .
+Anyone who has had the opportunity to experience her artwork in person will attest to how impressive it is that simple yet perfectly executed constructions can transform an entire space.

 Agha continues to create artistic patterns with the help of laser machines and today chooses steel or paper as materials.
 However, the original piece was made of wood, which is still underlining its special elegance.